taoensso/carmine/README.md

 ## Status

 Carmine is still currently *experimental*.
 It **has not yet been thoroughly tested in production** and its API is subject to change.
 Also, it may finish the last carton of milk without telling anyone.
-Don't say I didn't warn you, because I did.

-To run tests against all supported Clojure versions, use
+To run tests against all supported Clojure versions, use:

 ```bash
 lein2 all test
 ```